 The high demand for frankincense and myrrh created a booming trade in the Middle East lasting several hundred years.
 In the first century, around the height of the trade, Pliny the Elder claimed that Arabia produced approximately 1,680 tons (1,524 metric tons) of frankincense and around 448 tons (406 metric tons) of myrrh each year [source: Simpson].
 One of the most important trade centers surrounded the Shisr oasis in southern Oman.
 This outpost exported frankincense across Mesopotamia, India and China from about 300 B.C. to the third century A.D.
 The ruins of the settlement remain as a UNESCO World Heritage site known as "The Land of Frankincense."

 Clearly, frankincense and myrrh were widely available when the Magi visited the baby Jesus around 5 B.C., and would have been considered practical gifts with many uses.
 The expensive resins were symbolic as well.
-Frankincense, which was often burned, symbolized prayer rising to the heavens like smoke, while myrrh, which was often used for burials, symbolized death.
-Accordingly, a mixture of wine and myrrh would be offered to Jesus during his crucifixion.
+Frankincense, which was often burned, symbolized prayer rising to the heavens like smoke, while myrrh, which was often used in embalming, symbolized death.

 Is your nose still itching for facts about these aromatic resins?
 Visit the next page for more information.